thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 This document proposes a mechanism to add extension headers to TLS and DTLS.

-In the process, it changes the (D)TLS header in the following way: the length field is trimmed to 14 bits, the length's top bit is given the "extension header indicator" semantics, the other bit is reserved for future use.
+To that aim, the (D)TLS header is modified as follows: the length field is trimmed to 14 bits, the length's top bit is given the "extension header indicator" semantics, the other bit is reserved for future use.

 --- middle